kwozniakk/Pose2ID/README.md

 ### Getting target poses
 We use [DWpose](https://github.com/IDEA-Research/DWPose) to get poses with 18 keypoints.Please follow their official instructions.
+You may also use other pose estimation methods to get the 18 keypoints poses.

 ## 📝 Release Plans